simvue-io/docs/docs/python-client/alerts.md

     * `is inside range`.

  - `metric`: name of the metric to use
- - `window`: what time period (in minutes) over which to calculate the average of the metric
+ - `window`: what time period (in minutes) over which to calculate the average of the metric.
+Must be an integer, any floats provided to this argument will be rounded up
 And, for the case of `is above` and `is below`:

  * `threshold`: threshold